Chief Compliance Officer (SMF16) Compensation Guide – UK – Small to Medium Banks

 Our market research has revealed that the majority of the Chief Compliance Officers are content with their compensation and regard the continued elevation of pay as adequately reflective of the increased accountabilities they face on behalf of financial institutions.

 The main driver for movement within the market at this level within Compliance, is due to the limited personal development opportunities, with the only upward steps available being Group or Global Head of positions.
 Hence there is a high attrition rate amongst Heads of Compliance.
-In a previous study, conducted by the author, looking at movement in the market, there was a 48% turnover in Heads of Compliance at the top 350 investment firms in London over the course of two years.
 The internal stakeholder management component of senior Compliance roles can often lead to individuals feeling a desire to move on sooner than is typical in Regional level roles.

 To attract and retain talent at the Regional Compliance level, firms must provide adequate support and commitment, both financially and culturally.
 Further retention methods revolved around the provision of educational courses and professional qualifications that are related to their profession and assist in the development of management and leadership skills.
 The use of Psychometric tools was also highlighted in the research as a contributor to senior management satisfaction.